ValeriiTsekhmaistruk/Keroline/README.md

 ![ ](https://i.ibb.co/vhR78xh/image.png)

 ### App features:
-* Recognize and synthesize speech
+* Speech recognize and synthesize
-* Play random greetings and goodbyes
+* Random greetings and goodbyes playback
-* Make a Google search
+* Google search
-* Get information about the weather forecast (the city is specified by default in the settings)
+* Receiving information about the weather forecast (the city specified by default in the settings)
-* Run certain applications (Spotify, Telegram, Browser, Office) if you register the path to exe in the settings
+* Executing certain applications (Spotify, Telegram, Browser, Office) if you set up the path to .exe in the settings
-* Speak date and time
+* Date and time voice notification
-* Perform simple math operations (sum, subtraction, multiplication, division, sqrt, exp)
+* Simple math operations (sum, subtraction, multiplication, division, sqrt, exp)
-* Flip coin
+* Coin flipping
-* Give a random answer when asked yes or no
+* Random answering when asked yes or no

 ### To install all dependencies use the command:
 `pip install --r requirements.txt`